Amazon.co.uk Widgets

 Lay the locks of the fleece you have selected against a ruler and count the number of crimps or bumps in the fleece.
 To spin with the crimp, the finished yarn will have the same number of twists as the original fleece has in crimp count.

 If the fleece has 5 crimps per inch, then your finished, plied yarn should also have 5 twists per inch.
-If the fleece has 12 crimps per inch, the finished yarn should be spun to 12 tpi as well.
+If the fleece has 12 crimps per inch, the finished yarn is best spun to 12 tpi as well.

-There may be another name for this, but I will call this the Formula of Twist & Ply.
+There may be another name for this, but I will call this the Formula of Twist and Ply.

 If you are starting with a Romney fleece that has 5 crimps per inch, and you wish to spin with the crimp, the plied yarn should turn out to be 5 tpi.
 How do you achieve this?
 To spin a 2 ply yarn, the singles spun yarn should be spun at 1.5 times what the finished yarn should be.
 When you ply the 2 singles yarns, in the opposite direction, 1/2 of the twist that you added into both of the singles, goes into the twist to create the balanced yarn.
 Use this table as a guide of how to spin your fleece.
 But of course, you can alter the amount of spin of your yarn, depending on its intended use.
 For example, if you are spinning for socks, you might want to add additional twist to the yarn for increased strength.